nxnom/syncai/README.md

 ## ✨ The Solution

-AIRLN (AI Rules Link) solves this by creating a single `Rules.md` file that automatically syncs to all your AI agent configuration files through symbolic links.
+SyncAI solves this by creating a single `Rules.md` file that automatically syncs to all your AI agent configuration files through symbolic links.

 **Edit once, update everywhere!**